se.plan#

 Tip

-If the surface difference between the main AOI and sub-AOIs is important as in this example, the summed value will also be vastly different.
+If the surface difference between the main AOI and sub-AOIs is important, as in this example, the total value will also be vastly different.

 Constraints

 The constraints are displayed in percentages.
-Each value represents the percentage of surface affected by the filter applied by this constraint over the AOI. each color represent an AOI: gold for the main AOI and the automatically attributed colors of the sub-AOIs.
+Each value represents the percentage of surface affected by the filter applied by this constraint over the AOI.
+Each color represents an AOI (gold for the main AOI and the automatically attributed colors of the sub-AOIs).

 Note

-THe dashboard is also exported in .csv format to be easily interpreted in any spreadsheet software.
-It is stored at the same place as the recipe in module_results/se.plan/.
+The dashboard is also exported in .csv format to be easily interpreted in any spreadsheet software.
+It is stored in the same location as the recipe in module_results/se.plan/.

 Primary data sources#

-The se.plan team obtained data for the default spatial layers in the tool from various sources.
-It determined potential tree cover using data from:
+The se.plan team obtained data for the default spatial layers in the tool from the following sources.

-It drew data for remaining spatial layers primarily from the following sources.
-For additional detail, see Benefits data layers (benefits), Cost data layers (costs), and Constraints data layers (constraints).
+The team took data for the remaining spatial layers primarily from the sources presented in the following tables (for more information, see Data layers for benefits [benefits], Cost data layers [costs], and Constraints data layers [constraints]).

 Costs#